MagnivOrg/magniv-docs/docs/tutorials/github-scraper.md

 In this tutorial, we will create a Magniv data application that retrieves the full GitHub profile of all stargazers on a given GitHub repository (despite API rate limits).

+## Motivation

+Scraping data can be a painful process.
+The amount of data that needs to be scraped makes it almost impossible to run locally.
+Beyond that, scrapers can fail because they are rate limited and the data being scraped is changing.

+A robust webscraper needs good error handling, easy scheduling and fast iterability.
+Magniv offers all of this as part of its platform.

 <div style={{position:"relative", paddingBottom:"62.5%", height:"0", marginBottom:"15px"}}><iframe src="https://www.loom.com/embed/002d77f02e294644aa680eec5d249e09" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen style={{position:"absolute", top:"0", left:"0", width:"100%", height:"100%"}}></iframe></div>

 ## Overview